fghorow/vagrant-pylab-build/README.md

 Build and shrink a pylab environment for vagrant

 * See https://github.com/ganwell/vagrant-pylab-build/blob/master/rebuild for packages installed.
-* Use ./rebuild to build box.
+* Use ./rebuild to build the box.

 Download
 --------